First French War of Religion (1562–1563): Coligny's Normandy campaign

-As he campaigned he operated in persistent fear that his German mercenaries would abandon him for want of pay.
+As he campaigned, he operated in persistent fear that his German mercenaries would abandon him for want of pay.
 His troops indeed became more mutinous as time passed, with the mercenaries aggressively raiding the countryside.
 Coligny resolved to go up to the coast to rendezvous with the English.
 Elizabeth's agents on the continent echoed Coligny's pleas for money.
 On 20 January Elizabeth wrote him a letter in which she announced that she would happily assist in the payment of his army or provision of men during the captivity of Condé, but only to a degree which was tolerable to the English state.
-In late February, Coligny and his rampaging mercenaries moved into west Normandy where they continued to devastate villages regardless of their religious affiliation.
+In late February, Coligny and his rampaging mercenaries moved into west Normandy, where they continued to devastate villages regardless of their religious affiliation.
 Coligny received word that he was to receive financial relief from England to the sum of 8,000 crowns.
 The English ambassador met with him at Caen on 28 February and informed him that in return for receipt of the money, Elizabeth insisted on his compliance with the entirety of the terms of the Treaty of Hampton Court.
 He was further informed that if he was entirely reliant on England, the English queen desired him to seek a negotiated settlement as it was not in her interest to support him.
 He was to insist on the provision of Calais to England in such a settlement.
-Coligny in turn informed the English ambassador that if he did not receive the money soon he was at risk of having his throat cut by his troops.
+Coligny, in turn, informed the English ambassador that if he did not receive the money soon, he was at risk of having his throat cut by his troops.
 The first payment would arrive while he was beneath the walls of Caen.
-On 1 March he put the château de Caen under siege and the marquis d'Elbeuf who was held up inside surrendered the fortification the following day.
+On 1 March, he put the château de Caen under siege and the marquis d'Elbeuf, who was held up inside, surrendered the fortification the following day.
 Elbeuf, the governor of Caen and the garrison were allowed to depart with weapons and supplies in return for their surrender.
-He followed this up with the capture of Bayeux, which was undertaken by the sieur de Colombières the town subdued by his four cannons.
+He followed this up with the capture of Bayeux, which was undertaken by the sieur de Colombières; the town was subdued by his four cannons.
 Bayeux was subject to a sack, with the priests and tax collectors of the town summarily executed.
-The ProtestantHistoire Ecclésiastique denounced the rapacity of the tax collectors as a just reason for their death.
+The Protestant Histoire Ecclésiastique denounced the rapacity of the tax collectors as a just reason for their death.

 After Bayeux, he oversaw the capture of Saint-Lô, Avranches and Vire; then Mortagne, L'Aigle, Falaise, Argentan and Bernay.
-La Meilleraye led the conquest of Honfleur while Montgommery took charge of the capture of Saint-Lô, Avranches and Vire.
+La Meilleraye led the conquest of Honfleur while Montgomery took charge of the capture of Saint-Lô, Avranches and Vire.
 Confronted by a force of peasants near Bernay, Coligny's mercenaries easily bested them.